matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 ##### `PUT /room_keys/version/{version}`

-Update information about the given version, or the current version if `{version}` is omitted.
+Update information about the given version.
 Only `auth_data` can be updated.

 Body parameters:

-- `algorithm` (string): Optional.
+- `algorithm` (string): Required.
 Must be the same as in the body parameters for `GET /room_keys/version`.
 - `auth_data` (object): Required. algorithm-dependent data.
 For `m.megolm_backup.v1.curve25519-aes-sha2`, see below for the definition of this property.
-- `version` (string): Optional.
+- `version` (string): Required.
 The backup version.
 Must be the same as the query parameter or must be the current version.

 Example: